punassuming/ranger.el/README.md

 Ranger works as a replacement to `dired`, but there are a couple of things you have to know:
 * If you don't like seen windows with the parent folders, you can user the minimal `ranger` mode called `deer` (see next section).
 * When you open a file, the `ranger` session gets finalized.
 If you want to restore it after closing the file, just try opening `ranger` again (it will remember exactly the path where you were before).
-* If you want to execute a shell command just for the marked files, instead of all the files in the current directory, you have to use `dired-do-shell-command` (in `spacemacs` it is bound to `;!`).

 ## Minimal Ranger Mode (deer)